smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.9.1 - 2024-03-13
+We are beginning our phased rollout of us-street-api 5.9.1.
+This process is scheduled to be completed by 2024-03-16 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### CHANGED

+- Utilizing new AI or machine learning algorithms to improve the results for enhanced match.

 ## 5.8.4 - 2024-03-07
 We are beginning our phased rollout of us-street-api 5.8.4.
 This process is scheduled to be completed by 2024-03-12 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.